 How to better express the importance of listening to nature than to actually have visitors listen to it?

 Over 50 years, musician Bernie Krause (opened in a new window/tab) has collected more than 5.000 hours of recordings of natural sounds taken from different ecosystems, from forests to oceans.
 Then, the London-based studio United Visual Artists (UVA) (opened in a new window/tab) has created a visual translation of these sounds.

-Together, this has resulted in a truly magic installation.
+Together, this has resulted in a magical installation.
 Entering the black room is like jumping into a natural environment filled with sounds.
 All visitors have to do is sit down and listen, while realizing that all those sounds are in reality the voice of nature.

 The sensation in this room is to be really only a viewer, it's like hearing a foreign language we cannot understand, but that still deserves respect.

-And besides being beautiful to listen to, this installation shines a light on the importance of biodiversity and calls for a more comprehensive consideration of how our actions impact the world around us.
+And besides being beautiful to listen to, this installation sheds light on the importance of biodiversity and calls for a more comprehensive consideration of how our actions impact the world around us.

-Here is a short video I recorded of one of the segments I’ve enjoyed the most.
+Here is a short video I recorded showing one of the segments I’ve enjoyed the most.
 It’s the voice of the deepest ocean, something we don’t get to hear every day.
-I don’t know you, but I get goose bumps every single time I listen to it!
+I literally get goosebumps every single time I listen to it!

 Nature beyond animals: the Nation of Plants

 If animal sounds are a language we don’t understand, plants have a silent language that is way more sophisticated than we can even imagine.

 Broken Nature has tackled this topic in the Nation of Plants.
 Curated by Stefano Mancuso (opened in a new window/tab) (one of the leading experts in plant neurobiology), this show aims at helping us understand plants a bit better.